Adaverse/cs61c/sp22-lab-starter/README.md

 Make sure you have prologue and epilogue of each function since the registers are used later in the main function which expect the states to be the same.

 ## lab-05
-Here is the truth table for 4-select MUX
+For excercise 2, here is the truth table for 4-select MUX
 ```
 S1 S2 O
 0  0  A
 0  1  C
 1  0  B
 1  1  D

+For excersise 4, implement all the shifters using splitters, then use MUX to in the main cercuit to parse AMOUNT for each bit and roate
 ```